bestiejs/benchmark.js/README.md

 Feel free to fork if you see possible improvements!

-To clone this repository including all submodules:
+To clone this repository including all submodules, using git 1.6.5 or later:

     git clone --recursive git@github.com:mathiasbynens/benchmark.js.git

+For older git versions, just use:

+    git clone git@github.com:mathiasbynens/benchmark.js.git
+    git submodule update --init

 _— [Mathias](http://mathiasbynens.be/)_